JZarins2324/itcapstone_lifestyleapp/README.md

 ## Changelog
 Insert Changes Here.

-change .env.example to .env and use your local settings.
+Change .env.example to .env and use your local settings.
+Run root/dbcreate.php after the new project clone.

 11/10/2023 Login page functionality